aamodbk/iiitb_aclock/README.md

-# iiitb_aclock -> Implementation of an Alarm Clock in Verilog applicable in FPGA
+# iiitb_aclock -> Implementation of an Alarm Clock in Verilog
 This project carries out the design and development of a fully implementable Verilog code of a working digital alarm clock synthesizable for FPGA.
 Basic Verilog HDL syntax is used for the implementation of this digital design and a testbench